 Beets are super selfless plants, because they don’t require much.
 All beets really need to grow is good soft loamy soil, regular watering, and plenty of sunshine!

 The best soil for beets is a bit acidic, with a PH ranging between 6 and 7.5.
 If you have alkaline, clay, or hard… Just mix in a couple inches of compost!
-Plus: You can also add wood ashes, because wood ash is full of potassium and promote root growth!
+Plus: You can also add wood ashes, because wood ash is full of potassium and it promotes root growth!

 Harvesting Beets